How the School met the Reef

 Path to COP27

-With these tangible outcomes and the vast number of private-public stakeholders involved in our project, School Meets the Reef won the title of “Best Nature-based solution” amongst the other eight projects submitted by fellow teams to the WUR Student Challenge.
+With these tangible outcomes and the vast number of private-public stakeholders involved in our project, School Meets the Reef won the title of “best nature-based solution” among eight other projects submitted by fellow teams to the WUR Student Challenge.
 This gave our team the opportunity to bring our story to COP27 in Sharm El Sheikh.
-It was presented at the Action hub and received considerable praise for its actionable objectives.
+It was presented at the Action Hub and received considerable praise for its actionable objectives.
 It was a proud moment for the whole team to represent the efforts of Sri Lankan youth.

 Our collective goal is to enter the second phase of our project and build further linkages with stakeholders both within Sri Lanka and globally.
 We hope to enable the coral reefs to become even more resilient and make the local community aware of the importance of these valuable ecosystems.